Should I Buy My Life Insurance Through Work?

 The Drawbacks of Buying Life Insurance Through Your Job

 While getting a life insurance policy through your employer may seem like the most convenient option, it's not without its drawbacks.
 If you were to lose your job, you would lose your life insurance coverage.
-You could also have a gap in coverage if you were to quit your job and start a new one.
+You could also have a gap in coverage if you were to quit your job and find a new job.

 Another thing to consider is whether your company's standard life insurance policy is large enough if you have a spouse and other dependants.
 If not, you may have to purchase a supplemental policy from an outside entity.